Michael A. Hess: Career

 Hess became deputy chief legal counsel to the Republican National Committee, eventually rising to chief legal counsel.
 He was an important figure in the redistricting battles of the late 1980s and early 1990s, and was admired for his integrity and pursuit of justice on the critical issue of gerrymandering.

 Controversy

 The programme of forced adoptions by some ecclesiastical authorities in Ireland and elsewhere during the 1950s has raised considerable debate, and the Michael Hess case has further highlighted this.
 Much of the paperwork relating to this programme was later destroyed and access to adoption archives has been cut off.

 Film

 A film portraying Hess' adoption and his mother's later search for him was released in 2013.
-Philomena, directed by Stephen Frears and based on the book The Lost Child of Philomena Lee, starred Judi Dench as his mother; Sean Mahon as Hess, and Steve Coogan as Martin Sixsmith, the journalist who helped Philomena Lee identify her son.
+Philomena, directed by Stephen Frears and based on the book The Lost Child of Philomena Lee, starred Judi Dench as his mother, Sean Mahon as Hess, and Steve Coogan as Martin Sixsmith, the journalist who helped Philomena Lee identify her son.

-Although Philomena never actually went to the USA - as she is shown to do in the film -, the 'disclaimer' at the end of the movie- "no similarity is to be inferred between characters depicted and real persons" - makes clear that 'dramatic licence' was employed to give the (true) story more impact for audiences.